remotelock/public/backend_challenge.md

 Code quality is very important to us.
 We're sending you this challenge so that we can evaluate your coding skills with Ruby.

-### Instructions

-- Use the test framework you're most familiar with
-- Don't use any gem to accomplish the solution (except test framework)
-- Use anything you need from Ruby standard library

 ### What we expect from your code

 - Object-oriented